 With Advanced Shopify, which comes in at $299 per month, you can have up to 15 staff accounts.
 Plus, you get access to advanced reporting options, third-party calculated shipping rates, and even lower credit card rates.

-To get all of the features that come with Shopify Plus, the fee depends on your business volume.
+The fee depends on your business volume to get all of the features that come with Shopify Plus.
 It starts at $2,000 a month but could be more depending on your total sales.

 While that may seem high to some businesses, you get a lot for the money.
 It's an enterprise-level solution, offering advanced features like AR, video, and 3D media product page options, automated workflows, and data migration capabilities.
 If you want to find out the details about Shopify Plus pricing, you'll have to reach out to get a quote.

 Shopify reports can be supplemented with a few third-party options.
 But if you want to get a more in-depth analysis, Shopify Plus has a variety of data analytics to assist.